longhorn/longhorn/enhancements/20230417-extend-csi-snapshot-to-support-backingimage.md

             - `export-type` is `raw`
     5. Delete the VolumeSnapshot `test-snapshot-backing`
     6. Verify the BacingImage is deleted
-- Failed
-    1. Create a Volume `test-vol` of 5GB.
-Create PV/PVC for the Volume.
-And don't attach the Volume
-    2. Create a VolumeSnapshot with following yaml:
-        ```yaml
-        apiVersion: snapshot.storage.k8s.io/v1beta1
-        kind: VolumeSnapshot
-        metadata:
-          name: test-snapshot-backing
-        spec:
-          volumeSnapshotClassName: longhorn-snapshot-vsc
-          source:
-            persistentVolumeClaimName: test-vol
-        ```
-    3. Verify it failed since the Volume `test-vol` is not attached

 #### Scenerios 2: Create new Volume from CSI snapshot